muecke87/conventions/css.md

   ```

 ### Modifiers
-  A modifier is a property fo a component that alters its look or behavior.
+  A modifier is a property of a component that alters its look or behavior.
 The class should be included in the HTML *in addition* to the base component class.

   Example:
   ```css